jlevesy/envconfig/README.md

 It adds two more arguments

-- A parser collection which  is a `map[reflect.Type]parser.Parser` representing all types envLoader can write to.
+- A parser collection which  is a `map[reflect.Type]parser.Parser` representing all types envConfig can write to.
 - A maxdepth, setting a hard limit on structure depth to avoid type loops.

 `envconfig.New(prefix, separator)`, is equivalent to `envconfig.NewWithParsersAndDepth(prefix, separator,